 Reservation-heavy with some walk-in capacity: OpenTable or Eat App make more sense.
 The walk-in features are adequate, and the reservation engine earns its place.

-Moving off paper immediately with a tight budget: WaitQ's 14-day trial also lets you run it for a couple of busy shifts before committing to anything.
-After that, plans start at just USD$17 per month.
+Moving off paper with a tight budget: WaitQ's 7-day trial also lets you run it through a couple of busy shifts before committing.
+Plans start at $17/mo.

-The key insight is that the decision to leave isn't primarily about how long the wait is.
+The decision to leave isn't primarily about how long the wait is.
 It's about uncertainty.
-A guest who knows they're third in line and will get a text when the table is ready behaves very differently from a guest who walked up to a clipboard and has no idea where they stand.
+A guest who knows they're third in line and will get a text when the table is ready behaves very differently from one who walked up to a clipboard and has no idea where they stand.

-A Forrester study found that wait time transparency increases customer retention by 18%.
-That retention effect is what makes a digital waitlist a revenue decision, not just an operational one.
+Research on virtual queue systems shows that customers who receive wait information perceive their wait as significantly shorter than those who receive none.
+That effect is what makes a digital waitlist a revenue decision, not just an operational one.

-If you want to go deeper on the mechanics of reducing walk-aways, the guide to reducing restaurant walk-aways covers the specific points in the wait where guests drop off and what you can do at each one.
+If you want to go deeper on the mechanics, the guide to reducing restaurant walk-aways covers the specific points in the wait where guests drop off and what you can do at each one.

-That means self check-in via QR code or tablet with no app download for guests, SMS and WhatsApp notifications that go out automatically when a table is ready, a public TV display the waiting area can track in real time, and an analytics dashboard that shows your walk-away rate over time.
+WaitQ is designed around making your front door run smoothly.
+That means self QR check-in with no app download for guests, SMS and WhatsApp notifications your staff trigger with a tap when a table is ready, a public TV display the waiting area can track in real time, and an analytics dashboard that shows wait time patterns over time.